 The best NFT displays available now

-Netgear has a good track record in digital art frames but it stepped up a level with the Meural Canvas II by enabling connectivity to the NFT MetaMask crypto currency wallet.
+Netgear's Meural Canvas II enables connectivity to the NFT MetaMask crypto currency wallet and reinforces the brand's good track record in digital art frames.
 This means you can link an NFT directly to the screen and manage the display from your crypto wallet.
 It will also display a verifiable QR code and associated metadata.
+No wonder this frame won Best NFT Display in the recent Creative Bloq Awards 2022.

 The frame looks great too.
 It has a wood finish and canvas inner that houses the screen to give it a traditional picture frame feel.
 Using the TrueArt Technology you can adjust the image clarity and backlighting to ensure the screen always displays the highest quality image.